aspose-cells/Aspose.Cells-Doc-md/english/net/developer-guide/charts/pie-chart/custom-slice-or-sector-colors-in-pie-chart/_index.md

 ---
 title: Custom Slice or Sector Colors in Pie Chart
 description: Learn how to use Aspose.Cells for .NET to customize slice and sector colors in a pie chart.
-Our guide will demonstrate how to assign unique colors to each slice, sector, or legion for improved visual appeal and data representation.
+Our guide will demonstrate how to assign unique colors to each slice, sector, or legend for improved visual appeal and data representation.
 keywords: Aspose.Cells for .NET, Pie Chart, Custom Slice Colors, Custom Sector Colors, Visual Appeal, Data Representation.
 type: docs
 weight: 60